-It is likely that you are familiar with the term keto.
-The ketogenic diet is a very low carb, high fat diet that shares many similarities with the Atkins and low carb diets.
+You are likely familiar with the term keto.
+The ketogenic diet is a very low carb, high-fat diet that shares many similarities with the Atkins and low carb diets.
 Unlike other diets, keto is not a fad, in fact, many studies show that this type of diet can help you lose weight and improve your health.

 About the keto diet

 The ketogenic diet (or keto diet, for short) is a low-carb, high-fat diet that offers many health benefits.
 During nutritional ketosis, your body converts fat into compounds known as ketones and begins using them as its main source of energy.
 It also turns fat into ketones in the liver, which can supply energy for the brain.
 Ketones are also known as ketone bodies.

 The ketogenic diet has been used therapeutically to remedy conditions such as epilepsy, polycystic ovarian syndrome, irritable bowel syndrome, dementia, and diabetes.
 Ketogenic diets may even have benefits against cancer, Parkinson’s, Alzheimer’s disease, and bipolar mental illness.
 Not to mention the fact that people who embrace the keto diet report feeling great overall, dropping pounds, having increased energy, and balanced hormones.

 The Ketogenic Diet in a Nutshell